tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/常见问题/连接与网络_intl_en.md

 [](id:BDFWQFWSJK)
 ### How do I access a TencentDB for SQL Server instance from a local server?
-To connect to a TencentDB for SQL Server instance from a local server, we recommend you use [VPN](https://intl.cloud.tencent.com/document/product/1037), [Direct Connect](https://intl.cloud.tencent.com/document/product/216), or [CCN](https://intl.cloud.tencent.com/document/product/1003/31985) for interconnection, which are more secure and guarantee a low network latency.
+To connect to a TencentDB for SQL Server instance from a local server, we recommend you use [VPN Connections](https://intl.cloud.tencent.com/document/product/1037), [Direct Connect](https://intl.cloud.tencent.com/document/product/216), or [CCN](https://intl.cloud.tencent.com/document/product/1003/31985) for interconnection, which are more secure and guarantee a low network latency.
-To reduce costs, you can also use the public network for interconnection.
-For data security considerations, TencentDB for SQL Server doesn't support public IP.
-If you need to use a public IP, you can use the port mapping feature of SSH2 to connect to, configure, and manage an instance from the internet.
-For more information, see [Connecting to TencentDB for SQL Server Instance from Local Computer](https://intl.cloud.tencent.com/document/product/238/11627).
+To reduce costs, you can use the public network for interconnection by [directly enabling the public network address](https://www.tencentcloud.com/document/product/238/50230) in the console or by [enabling public network access through CLB](https://www.tencentcloud.com/document/product/238/48066).
+For more information, see [Connecting to TencentDB for SQL Server Instance from Local System](https://intl.cloud.tencent.com/document/product/238/11627).

 If your TencentDB for SQL Server instance is on the Dual-Server High Availability/Cluster Edition, you can use CLB to enable public network access.

 ### How do I connect to a TencentDB for SQL Server instance without a CVM instance?
-If you don't have a CVM instance, we recommend you use [VPN](https://intl.cloud.tencent.com/document/product/1037), [Direct Connect](https://intl.cloud.tencent.com/document/product/216), or [CCN](https://intl.cloud.tencent.com/document/product/1003/31985) to interconnect the networks and then connect to the TencentDB for SQL Server instance.
-For more information, see [Connecting to TencentDB for SQL Server Instance from Local Computer](https://intl.cloud.tencent.com/document/product/238/11627).
+If you don't have a CVM instance, we recommend you use [VPN Connections](https://intl.cloud.tencent.com/document/product/1037), [Direct Connect](https://intl.cloud.tencent.com/document/product/216), or [CCN](https://intl.cloud.tencent.com/document/product/1003/31985) to interconnect the networks and then connect to the TencentDB for SQL Server instance.
+For more information, see [Connecting to TencentDB for SQL Server Instance from Local System](https://intl.cloud.tencent.com/document/product/238/11627).

 ### How do I switch a TencentDB for SQL Server instance from VPC A to VPC B?
 You can change the VPC of a TencentDB for SQL Server instance as instructed in [Changing Network (from VPC to VPC)](https://intl.cloud.tencent.com/document/product/238/46497).